Toggle menu

 • persons held in prison or legal detention

-• members of international headquarters or defence organisations
+• members of international headquarters or international defence organisations

 • members of visiting forces